How to Get Into Karting

-There are some things you should know prior to diving in so that you can make choices that will allow you to enjoy karting and remain in the sport for years to come.
+There are some things you should know prior to diving in so that you can make choices which will allow you to enjoy karting and remain in the sport for years to come.

 There are a few practical things to take into account before moving forward:

--What are the local clubs / organizations near you?
+- What are the local karting clubs/organizations near you?

 Once you have figured out these items you’re ready for part two:

--It is not recommended you get a shifter kart as your first kart.
+- It is not recommended you get a shifter kart as your first kart.
 While thrilling to drive, the experience can be overwhelming for new drivers.
-The performance of shifter can place demands on your body and wallet you may not be ready for.
+The performance of a shifter can place demands on your body and wallet you may not be ready for.
 It is not uncommon to find shifter setups for sale after only a few sessions.

 For any further advice/questions/or support on how to get into karting please do not hesitate to contact the friendly team at Innovative Karting.
 We would love to hear from you!

 Now, get out there and enjoy the wonderful sport of karting!